apollographql/router/NEXT_CHANGELOG.md

 ### Add documentation to create custom metrics in plugins ([Issue #2294](https://github.com/apollographql/router/issues/2294))

 To create your custom metrics in [Prometheus](https://prometheus.io/) you can use the [tracing macros](https://docs.rs/tracing/latest/tracing/index.html#macros) to generate an event.
-If you respect a specific naming for your event you'll be able to generate your own custom metrics directly in Prometheus.
+If you observe a specific naming pattern for your event you'll be able to generate your own custom metrics directly in Prometheus.

-To publish a new metric, use tracing macros to generate an event that contains following prefixes:
+To publish a new metric, use tracing macros to generate an event that contains one of the following prefixes:

 `monotonic_counter.` (non-negative numbers): Used when the counter should only ever increase `counter.`: Used when the counter can go up or down